The goal of Solitaire Rush is to "play out" by moving all 52 cards to the four slots at the top of the board (or "foundation").

 Use the Undo button to take back a move as long as that move did not reveal the identity of an unseen card.
 When the previous move revealed a hidden card, such as turning over a card on the tableau, the Undo button will be grayed out.

-Use the Options at the start screen to select your favorite card back, your favorite card deck, and your favorite music (or, if you prefer, no background music).
-In mid-game, you can type M to turn music on or off, and S to toggle sound effects.
+Use the opening screen to select your favorite card back, your favorite card deck, and your favorite music (or, if you prefer, no background music).
+In mid-game, you can type M to turn music on or off.Mobile/Tablet Controls

 Points are added or deducted for the following actions:

 moving any 3 to the foundation

 moving any 4 to the foundation

 moving any 10, Jack, Queen, or King to the foundation

 turning over a face-down card in the tableau